George Washington Jones (Texas politician)

-George Washington Jones (September 5, 1828 – July 11, 1903) was an American politician who served as lieutenant governor of Texas and was a Greenback member of the United States House of Representatives.
+George Washington Jones (September 5, 1828 – July 11, 1903) was an American politician who served as the 10th lieutenant governor of Texas and was a Greenback member of the United States House of Representatives.

 Early life

 George Washington Jones was born to William Dandridge Claiborne Jones and Rachel Burleson Jones on September 5, 1828, in Marion County, Alabama.
 He moved with his parents to Tipton County, Tennessee, and then to Bastrop, Texas.
 Jones studied law, was admitted to the bar in 1851, and commenced practice in Bastrop.
 He owned slaves.

 From 1858 until 1860, he served as Bastrop county attorney.

 Military service

 Although a supporter of the Union, Jones served in the Confederate States Army, eventually attaining the rank of colonel as commander of the 17th Texas Infantry Regiment.

 Public service

 He was a delegate to the Texas state constitutional convention in 1866.
 Jones was elected lieutenant governor in 1866, with James W. Throckmorton as governor.
 Both Jones and Throckmorton were removed from office in 1867 by General Philip Henry Sheridan for being obstructions to Reconstruction.

 In 1878, Jones was elected as United States Congressman for the Texas 5th Congressional District.
 He was reelected in 1880 and served from March 4, 1879, to March 3, 1883.
+He was not a candidate for re-election in 1882.